patrickd77-eng/NoteTaker/README.md

 # NoteTaker
 Generic note app, for practise.

-To run you will need to do the following CMDs based on scaffolding;
+To run you will need to do the following CMDs based on scaffolding;<br />

-dotnet restore
+dotnet restore <br />
-dotnet ef migrations add InitialCreate dotnet ef database update dotnet run
+dotnet ef migrations add InitialCreate<br />
+dotnet ef database update<br />
+dotnet run